mth229/mth229.github.io/229-projects/integration.md

 ## Applications

-We discuss an application of the integral to finding the volumes -- not just areas.
+We discuss an application of the integral to finding the volumes $-$ not just areas.

-A _solid of revolution_ is a figure with rotational symmetry around some axis, such as a soda can, a snow cone, a red solo cup, and other common figures.
-A formula for the volume of a figure with rotational symmetry can be written in terms of an integral based on a function,
+A *solid of revolution* is a figure with rotational symmetry around some axis, such as a soda can, a snow cone, a red solo cup, and other common objects.
+A formula for the volume of an object with rotational symmetry can be written in terms of an integral based on a function,
 $r(h)$, which specifies the radius for various values of $h$.